vantage-sh/docs.vantage.sh/docs/terraform.md

 }
 ```

-## Infrastructure Automation
+## Future Primitive Support

-The Terraform provider enables further cost automation using the [Vantage API](https://vantage.readme.io/reference/general).
-The IAM role creation shown above is supported today and we are currently expanding our Terraform Module to the following primitives:
+Vantage is in process of exapnding the [Vantage API](https://vantage.readme.io/reference/general) which the Terraform provider ultimately is running through.
+Brokering an AWS IAM role creation is supported today and the list of primitives that the provider will ultimately support is as follows:

 - [Cost Reports](/cost_reports)
 - [Saved Filters](/cost_reports#saved-filters)